Divided Syrian rebels agree on joint leadership

 It is the latest attempt to bring together Assad's disparate armed opponents, most of whom have fought nominally under the banner of the rebel Free Syrian Army but who in practice have operated independently, often weakened by deep rivalries.

-The Syrian National Council has set November 4 as the date for an opposition unity conference in Qatar, organisers said.
+The Syrian National Council has set November 4 as the date for an opposition unity conference in Qatar, organizers said.

 The 19-month-old revolt against Assad, which started as peaceful demonstrations, has mushroomed into a civil war with sectarian dimensions, pitting the mainly Sunni Muslim rebels against a power structure dominated by the Alawite minority.